 From a clinician’s perspective, these facts left many unanswered questions regarding the quality of medication they receive.
 In 2013 the Drug Quality and Security Act was signed establishing a new set of standards for compounding pharmacies, called 503B.
 While it is voluntary to register as a 503B facility, a facility with this designation is required to conform to cGMP standards.

-Also, unlike 503A, 503B facilities can manufacture batches which can be sold without patient-specific prescriptions, known as “outsourcing.”
+Also, unlike 503A, 503B facilities can manufacture batches that can be sold without patient-specific prescriptions, known as “outsourcing.”
 Instead, they can be sold to healthcare facilities, who can subsequently retain them for office use.
-This added distribution capability is permitted by the FDA due to rigorous testing and controls from beginning to end of production.
+This added distribution capability is permitted by the FDA due to rigorous testing and controls from the beginning to the end of production.

 One of the most essential foundations of cGMP is good documentation practice (GDP), which provides thorough traceability at every step of the compounding process.
 This robust traceability allows for transparency with the FDA and assures that the product received by the practice meets the pharmacy’s label claims.
 If ordering from a 503A pharmacy, there is no guarantee that any of these practices are in place or that they are deployed correctly.

 Traditional compounding pharmacies are required to operate under standards put forth by the United States Pharmacopoeia (USP), specifically USP Chapter <795> (non-sterile compounding) and USP Chapter <797> (sterile compounding), but there are many differences between USP and cGMP.
 The most fundamental disparity is the amount of testing required.